Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-As a carpenter, you may be considered a contractor and may need a license to work in Florida, depending on the scope of the projects you do.
+As a carpenter, you may be considered a contractor and may need a license to work in Florida, depending on the scope of your projects.
 According to the Florida Department of Business and Professional Regulation, a contractor in Florida is considered to be any person who constructs, repairs, alters, remodels, adds to, demolishes, subtracts from or improves any building or structure.

 Georgia